dusanlazic/avala/docs/docs/server/configuration.md

 # Flag submission configuration
 submitter:
   # Path to the submitter script.
-If running Avala in Docker, you liekly don't need to change this.
+If running Avala in Docker, you likely don't need to change this.
   script_path: /etc/avala/submitter.py

   # Number of retries if flag submission fails with an error.